PierreDurrr/SensCritique2Trakt/README.md

 Just edit ```SENS_CRITIQUE_URL = 'URL_OF_SENSCRITIQUE_LIST'``` at beginning oki the script to provide your senscritique.com list url.

+You will need to create a new API app in your trakt profile.
 Also edit [line 98 to 100] ```"trakt-api-key": "YOUR_TRAKT_API",``` and ```"Authorization": f"Bearer YOUR_TRAKT_TOKEN",``` to provide your trakt.tv api and token.
+You can use the provided trakt_auth.py to get you credentials.

 Then, fire the magic !